elys-network/elys/x/molecule/spec/05_risk_management.md

 - Weights are balanced by the incentive structure to hit close to the target weights
 - Unit test to check final slippage on example values
 - Low liquidity coin and high liquidity coin (low liquidity coin won't be able to use full oracle price)
-- Once the user buys the major molecule TKN, it is automatically “ committed” in the commitment molecule to receive rewards
+- Once the user buys the major molecule TKN, it is automatically “committed” in the commitment molecule to receive rewards
 - LPs should not lose underlying value as long as underlying tokens are recovered back to original status

 ## Automatic pool parameters adjustment from asset volatility